gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    From the same same page from the ATB repository, download the file named
+    From the same page from the ATB repository, download the file named
     |GROMACS_G54A7FF.itp| and place within *ff/*.
     Download as well the GROMACS top file named |Gromacs4.5.x-5.x.x54a7.itp|
     containing most of the force field parameters.
 Finally, copy